Skip to main content

 A structured request from the LLM to execute a specific tool with provided arguments.
 Tool calls must be processed by the application and results returned to the LLM.

 A complete record of a user request flow containing multiple spans.
-Traces enable end-to-end visibility of LLM operations in the Monitor pillar.
+Traces enable end-to-end visibility of LLM operations in Monitor.

 A placeholder in prompt templates (e.g., {{user_input}}) that is replaced with actual values at runtime.
 Variables are mapped to dataset columns in evaluations.